venkatsgithub1/nobelsSpringRestService/README.md

 # nobelsSpringRestService
 A starter spring rest interface project

-The project is based on Spring Rest.
+The project is based on Spring REST.

 Maven is used to add jars required for spring restful service.